MTM2503/Students-Exam-Results/README.md

 # Students Performance Results
 ## Description :
 To analyze whether the below factors has an influence on students exam results:
-1. parents background
+1. Parents Background
-2. test preparation test
+2. Test Preparation Test
-3. gender
+3. Gender

 ## Questions:
+We have summarized the data hypothesis with the following questions:
 1. Is there a difference in the average scores of math, reading, and writing between male and female students?
 2. Is there a relation between the test preperation course and the scores?
 3. Is there a relationship between the parental level of education and scores?

 ## Dataset:
-we have a total of the following :
+The Data set contains the following information:
 1. Number of columns: 8
-2. Number of columns:1000
+2. Number of rows:1000
 3. Nulls: No Nulls were found

 ## Analysis:

 ## Dependenices:
-we use the following pythone libraries :
+The following libraries were used in the analysis:
-1. pandas
+1. Pandas
-2. seaborn
+2. Seaborn
-3. matplotlib.pyplot
+3. Matplotlib.pyplot